 So choosing a place to spend, Rio Dulce was our pick.
 And I’m glad we’ve done it.
 The most unusual thing about this place is that you won’t see many tourists compared to other locations in Guatemala.

 Going on a river tour

 We have not exactly a full day in Rio Dulce.
-We arrived at noon, but we’re too early for check-in.
-Our hotel room wasn’t ready, but we can leave our bags and go for a boat ride.
-How convenient is that we don’t need to walk outside as they have a tour desk inside the hotel.
+We arrived at noon, but we were too early for check-in.
+Our hotel room wasn’t ready, but we could leave our bags and go for a boat ride.
+How convenient is it that we don’t need to walk outside as they have a tour desk itself.

 The river tour is the primary thing to do in Rio Dulce.
-You can hire a boat if you’re willing to pay more money, but joining on tour is relatively cheap for 100 Quetzales for a two-hour trip.
-It would be the best perception to see the surroundings of the river — a beautiful nature different from the rest of Guatemala.
+You can hire a boat if you’re willing to pay more, but joining on tour is relatively cheap for 100 Quetzales for a two-hour trip.
+So this is the best to see the river’s surroundings — a beautiful nature different from the rest of Guatemala.